Korean alcoholic beverages: Beer

-Regional Varieties
+Regional varieties

 Seoul

-Seoul Songjeolju is an aromatic liquor brewed with songjeol along with pin tree branches giving it a medical effect.
+Seoul Songjeolju is an aromatic liquor brewed with songjeol along with pine tree branches giving it a medical effect.
 During the Joseon period, this liquor was enjoyed by middle-class Koreans.
 The pine symbolizes integrity and thus was more popular among scholars.
-During the reign of King Sunjo(1800-1834) of the Joseon dynasty, Samhaeju was passed on within the Andong Kim family.
+During the reign of King Sunjo(1800–1834) of the Joseon dynasty, Samhaeju was passed on within the Andong Kim family.
 The liquor was particularly enjoyed by royal families since the Goryeo dynasty.
 It consists of three mashes made with rice and nuruk within three days on the pig day of the first lunar month.
 Also known as baegiliju (100-day liquor).
 A clear wine, Hyangonju is made with rice as a starch.
 It was exclusively for royal families and made by an agency for royal liquors.

 Daegu

 Daegu Hahyangju is made with wormwood, chrysanthemums, and spring water from Mt.Biseulsan.
 The fermentation process takes 100 days to have a fragrance of the lotus flower.
 Hahyangju is mentioned in the records of Dongui program which talks about the effects on health, from getting rid of watery eyes, and headaches to relieving fever and stokes.